Zensight/extensionator/README.md

 ## You probably don't need this anymore

-Extensionator made it really easy to build and pacakge CRX files, which was really annoying.
-Chrome's fixed most of that;
+Extensionator made it really easy to build and pacakge CRX files, which was previously an annoying and circuitous process.
+Chrome's fixed most of that:

- * CRX files aren't supported by Chrome anymore and you can use zip files for non-store distribution
+ * CRX files aren't supported by Chrome anymore
+ * You can use zip files for non-store distribution.
+No signatures required
  * The Chromestore no longer cares if you include a key in the submitted manifest, which was previously a huge PITA

 These simplifications mean it's almost easy to use a standard zip tool; the only thing Extensionator adds for you is the ability to inject the version number into the manifest, which seems like a questionable amount of value for a build tool to add.
 We're leaving this up because there's no reason to take it down, but FWIW, we don't use it anymore ourselves.